connervieira/Predator/README.md

 By design, Predator doesn't require specialized hardware to run.
 While higher resolution cameras will obviously yield better results, any video format supported by FFMPEG will work with Predator.

-### Easy Setup

-While being technically minded will certainly help, Predator doesn't require professional installation or setup to function.
-As long as you're reasonably experienced with the Linux command line, setting up Predator should be a piece of cake.

 ### Highly Customizable

 Predator is extremely customizable, making it easy to fit into any use case.
-Whether you want an intelligence security camera, or a powerful dashcam device, Predator can be adjusted to fit your needs.
+Whether you want an intelligent security camera, a powerful dashcam, or an advanced object recognition platform, Predator can be adjusted to fit your needs.

 ### Mobile Ready